 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

-When we bought this house there was no mudroom or even a designated entryway!
+When we bought our 1990s bungalow, there was no mudroom or even a designated entryway!
 The front door opened directly into the living room.
 We live in Alberta, Canada where winter can last 8 months and spring is mucky as the snow melts.
 We knew that at some point we would need to create a proper mudroom and 10 years later our dream has become a reality!
+Here are some tips on mudroom design and creating a functional entryway.

 Here’s a before shot of the original entryway.
 The front door is on the right of the photo facing toward the side of the strange open closet.